 Brazil's Petrobras ends sale process of Albacora field

-Sept 8 (Reuters) - Brazil's state-run oil company Petrobras said on Thursday that its executive board approved the ending of sale process of Albacora field.
+Sept 8 (Reuters) - Brazil's state-run oil company Petrobras said on Thursday that its executive board approved the ending of the sale process of the Albacora oil field.

 (Reporting by Carolina Pulice; Editing by Brendan O'Boyle)